Student Spotlight: Brian Powers

 Through COD’s Photography program, Powers met students and instructors with the same passion and found a supportive network.
 It was through Professor Terry Vitacco that he found a job at the Naperville Sun, where he discovered a love for community journalism.

 After graduating with his associate’s degree in Photography, he attended Western Kentucky University.
 But while there, he was offered a full-time job as staff photographer at the Aurora Beacon-News, which he took and then held for three years.
 His work has been recognized by the national, Illinois and Kentucky Press Photographer’s associations, and in 2009 he was named the Illinois Student Photographer of the Year.

-When the Sun-Times Media Group decided to eliminate all photographers, Powers decided to finish his bachelor's degree in Photojournalism and New Media at WKU while working as a freelance photographer.
-He would like to be back at a newspaper working as a staff photographer, because he considers the energy of a newsroom to be intoxicating.
+When the Sun-Times Media Group decided to eliminate all photographers, Powers decided to finish his bachelor’s degree in Photojournalism and New Media at WKU while working as a freelance photographer.
+Less than two weeks after graduation, he started working as a staff photographer at the Des Moines Register.

 Powers cannot say enough good things about College of DuPage's Photography program and its faculty.

 “The Photography program at COD is truly a blessing to the school,” he said.
 “Without passionate teachers like Terry Vitacco, Glenn Hanson and (retired professor) Jeff Curto, I would not be where I am at right now.
 As a photographer, you have to know who you are as a person before you can photograph others, and they helped me grow into that and be more confident.”

 College of DuPage

 425 Fawell Blvd., Glen Ellyn IL